mercy-michael/mercy-michael.github.io/about.md

 Hi, TODAY is going to be a beautiful day.
 Its nice to meet you.

-My name is Mercy Michael Ihemedo, and I am designing this Github website to apply for an IT course in Tech Experts Academy
+My name is Mercy Michael Ihemedo, and I am designing this Github website to apply for an IT course in Tech Experts Academy (TEA).

 ## Welcome To Mercy Michael's Github Application Page.